 Here are some quick, simple, and useful ways to find podcasts that will help you grow your brand:

 Google.
 With many positive reviews, Google Podcasts is a free option to find people in your industry.
 All you have to do is download the app and look up podcasts that might interest you.
-Also, Google’s algorithm can help you find relevant podcasters based on your likes and listening habits.
+Additionally, Google’s algorithm can help you find relevant podcasters based on your likes and listening habits.

 How to pitch for a guest podcast?